exosphere-project/exosphere/docs/adr/governance-model.md

 - Move to an ASF-blessed code platform (GitHub or Apache's GitBox) and use Apache's CI/CD infrastructure
 - ...and more

-- Good: The ASF is a well-established, well-respected, and well-funded organization with a proven track record of successfully incubating and managing open source projects.
+- Good: The ASF is a well-established, well-respected, and well-funded organization with a proven track record of successfully incubating and managing open source projects
-- Bad: The ASF is a large, bureaucratic organization with a lot of overhead.
+- Bad: The ASF is a large, bureaucratic organization with a lot of overhead
-- Bad: We would have to relicense all past contributions to the codebase.
+- Bad: We would have to relicense all past contributions to the codebase
-- Bad: We would have to move to a new code platform and CI/CD infrastructure.
+- Bad: We would have to move to a new code platform and CI/CD infrastructure

 ### 3. Cloud Native Computing Foundation (CNCF) model